-The governing body should assure the financial integrity and viability of the provider.
+The governing body should ensure the financial integrity and viability of the legal aid organization.

-The governing body should assure that the provider achieves its budgetand that its funds are spent and accounted for in a way that fully meets the provider's responsibility to its clients, its funding sources and the public.
-The governing body should rely on a senior manager to help assure that the provider effectively meets its responsibilities for budgeting, financial planning and accountability.
-Larger providers should consider having a senior manager who is qualified to act as the chief financial officer for the organization.
+The governing body should ensure that the organization achieves itsand that its funds are spent and accounted for in a way that fully meets the organization's responsibility to its clients, its funding sources, and the public.
+Budgeting and fiscal policy should consider relevant state and federal guidance as well as funder requirements and basic The governing body should rely on a senior manager, or the equivalent, to help ensure that the organization effectively meets its responsibilities for budgeting, financial planning ,and accountability.
+Larger organizations should consider having a chief financial officer for the organization.

-Budget planning also provides the opportunity to monitor the provider's receipt of projected income, assess future resource needs and plan for expected changes in available resources.
+Budget planning provides the opportunity to monitor the organization's receipt of projected revenue, assess future resource needs, and plan for expected changes in available resources.
 Foreseeable expansion or reductions in resources should be anticipated in current budget decisions to ease the transition to a new level of operation.

-A legal aid provider should undergo an annual independent financial audit that measures compliance with sound accounting principles and funder audit requirements.
-The governing body should adopt procedures that assure the highest level of service from its auditors.
-It should establish an active auditand should periodically solicit bids from auditing firms to perform the annual financial audit.
+A legal aid organization should undergo an annual independent financial audit that measures compliance with sound accounting principles and funder audit requirements.
+The governing body should adopt procedures that ensure the highest level of service from its auditors.
+It should establish an active audit and/or financialand should periodically solicit bids from auditing firms to perform the annual financial audit.

-The governing body should be certain to hire auditors who are familiar with the special audit requirements that apply generally to non-profits and capable of meeting the specific audit requirements imposed by the provider's funders.
-The auditing contract should establish the work to be done and should specify the particular requirements imposed by the provider's funders.
-The contract should include the maximum cost for the audit and should provide for submission of a timely report, usually within 90 days of the close of the fiscal year.
+The governing body should hire auditors who are familiar with the special audit requirements that apply generally to non-profits and are capable of meeting the specific audit requirements imposed by the organization's funders.
+The auditing contract should establish the work the auditors will perform and should specify in detail the particular requirements imposed by the organization's funders.
+The contract should include the maximum cost for the audit and should require the auditor to submit a timely report, usually within 90 days of the close of the fiscal year.

-On receipt of the financial report, the governing body's audit committee should meet with the auditors to discuss their findings, their recommendations for responding to identified problems, and their suggestions for improving and updating the provider's fiscal systems.
-The audit committee should report to the full governing body, which has ultimate responsibility for the provider's fiscal health.
+On receipt of the financial report, the governing body, or the governing body's audit committee if one has been designated, should meet with the auditors to discuss the findings, the recommendations for responding to identified problems, and the suggestions for improving and updating the organization's fiscal systems.
+The audit committee should report to the full governing body, which has ultimate responsibility for the organization's fiscal health.